High-level overview of changes in the .NET Core tools

 With the move to the new project system, the previous diagram changes:

-A "target" is a MSBuild term that indicates a named operation that MSBuild can invoke.
+A "target" is an MSBuild term that indicates a named operation that MSBuild can invoke.
 It is usually coupled with one or more tasks that execute some logic that the target is supposed to do.
 MSBuild supports many ready-made targets such as

 Execute; it also allows users to write their own tasks using managed code and define targets to execute those tasks.
 For more information, see MSBuild tasks.

-The shared SDK component means that the majority of existing CLI commands have been re-implemented as MSBuild tasks and targets.
+The shared SDK component means that the majority of existing CLI commands have been reimplemented as MSBuild tasks and targets.
 What does this mean for the CLI commands and your usage of the toolset?

 dotnet publish -o pub -c Release

-This command is publishing an application into a
+This command publishes an application into a

 pub folder using the "Release" configuration.
 Internally, this command gets translated into the following MSBuild invocation:

-The notable exception to this rule are
+Notable exceptions to this rule are the

 run commands.
 They have not been implemented as MSBuild targets.